camdorazio/Multi-Blockchain-Wallets-Python/README.md

 ![coins](./Screenshots/coins.png "coins")

-- Finally, we will define a function to convert the private key string for each wallet into a Python object so we call call it when we create and send transactions.
+- Finally, we will define a function to convert the private key string for each wallet into a Python object so we can call it when we create and send transactions.

 ![privatekeyobject](./Screenshots/privatekeyobject.png "privatekeyobject")